ucrdatacenter/projects/Environmental Science/Alternative/README.md

           -  Obtaining and importing data from an online source to R
           -  Filtering and adjusting data to reach a set of desired information only
           -  Visualization of species occurences on a map (perhaps inclusion of map software QGIS)
-          -  Visualizationof graphs in R
+          -  Visualization of graphs in R
-          -  performing statistical test
+          -  Performing statistical test

   ## RESEARCH FOCUS